How to Make a Desktop Shortcut in Mac OS X

-Since I switched over from Windows XP to Mac OS X Leopard this past November one of the more puzzling things has been how to add desktop shortcuts.
+Since I switched over from Windows to Mac OS X, one of the more puzzling things was how to add desktop shortcuts.
 This was real easy in Windows’ Internet Explorer.
-Just Right-click your desktop and select “Create Shortcut”.
-On a Mac (FireFox or Safari) this is not an option.
+Just right-click your desktop and select “Create Shortcut”.
+On a Mac (FireFox, Chrome or Safari) this is not an option.

 I finally found the answer, and like most things on the Mac, it’s easier than the PC.

-You can drag any text link from a page onto your desktop to create a shortcut.
-Also, if you want to make a desktop shortcut of the current web page, just drag the icon that appears to the left of the URL in the address bar.
-This is by default a globe icon, but a site can customize it so it may look like some other 16×16 image.
-Either way, just drag it to your desktop and it will create a .webloc file.
-Just click it to open it up in your default browser!
+If you want to make a desktop shortcut of the current web page, drag the icon that appears to the left of the URL in the address bar.
+Just drag it to your desktop and it will create a .webloc file.
+Click that shortcut to open it up in your default browser!
+To rename it, click it, then wait a second, click it again and you can change it to whatever you want!

-Just click and drag the icon to your desktop when it turns to a hand icon.
+Just click and drag this icon to your desktop!